purestorage/helm-charts/pure-k8s-plugin/README.md

         rack: "6a"
 ```

+## Install the plugin in a separate namespace(i.e. project)
+For security reason, it's strongly recommended to install the plugin in a new separated namespace/project.

 Customize your values.yaml including arrays info (replacement for pure.json), and then install with your values.yaml.
 Better to set a release name such as "pure-storage-driver"

 Dry run the installation, and make sure your values.yaml working correctly